xzzulz/deathspeak/readme.md

 ## note

-The okami language employs standard language features,
+The deathspeak language employs standard language features,
 but the syntax does not follow common convetions from other
 languages, so it may not seems easy to read at first.
 An special ide is planned, that will allow to learn the